devcontainers/features/src/java/README.md

 ## OS Support

-Debian/Ubuntu, RedHat Enterprise Linux, Fedora, Alma, and RockyLinux distributions with the `apt`, `yum`, `dnf`, or `microdnf` package manager installed.
+Alpine, Debian/Ubuntu, RedHat Enterprise Linux, Fedora, Alma, and RockyLinux distributions with the `apk`, `apt`, `yum`, `dnf`, or `microdnf` package manager installed.

 `bash` is required to execute the `install.sh` script.